This information is designed for use by apprentices. If you are a union rep, see Pay for apprentices in our information

 Pay is one of the things to which apprentices are entitled, do you know them all?
 What are apprentices entitled to?

 The amount paid to employed apprentices, as for all employees, is negotiated with the employer.
 Pay rates vary between sectors, regions and between different employers.
 Your union can help in negotiating pay rates.

 The apprentice national minimum wage is subject to an annual review and will rise to £3.40 from October 2016.

-However, unions generally negotiate pay rates well above that.
+However, unions generally negotiate pay rates well above the national minimum wage .
 The Apprenticeship Pay Survey 2014 found that across Level 2 and 3 apprentices in Great Britain, 78% were paid at or above the NMW.
 The mean total weekly earnings was £257 (median £238): this included basic pay plus paid overtime, tips from customers and bonuses.

 The image above shows the mean basic hourly pay by framework for apprentices across Great Britain.
 Source: BIS Research Paper 207: Apprenticeship Pay Survey 2014.